-And is in receipt of a qualifying component falling within paragraph (a) or (b) of the definition of a qualifying component (as criteria 1 to 3 above),

-Or (b) has parental responsibility for a child under the age of 5 who ordinarily resides with that person
+5. A person who is And is in receipt of a qualifying component falling within paragraph (a) receiving child tax or (b) of the definition of a qualifying component (as criteria 1 to credit by virtue of an 3 above), award which is based Or (b) has parental responsibility for a child under the age of 5 on an annual income who ordinarily resides with that person not exceeding £16,190

-5.13.
-Ofgem must always approve a supplier's eligibility criteria, even where a supplier only uses the compulsory criteria to define its Broader Group eligibility.
+- 5.12.
+Ofgem must always approve a supplier's eligibility criteria, even where a supplier only uses the compulsory criteria to define its Broader Group eligibility. - 5.13.
+More information on Universal Credit can be found on the government website.31